anynines/broker-registrar-boshrelease/README.md

-# Registering Service Brokers with Cloud Foundry
+# Registering Service Brokers With Cloud Foundry

 The `broker-registrar-boshrelease` is a BOSH release aimed at providing a generic errands for registering service brokers with Cloud Foundry via `broker-registrar` and `broker-deregistrar`